 In setting 2017 salaries, consistent with its philosophy for the last several years and given the small number of employees and the highly focused strategy of the Company, the Committee did not consider individual performance reviews but continued the approach of assessing all employees based on corporate performance.
 The Committee also considered the market competitiveness of the Company's current base salaries compared to the 2016 Peer Group based on the analysis prepared by Radford.
 For base salary, in consideration of, among other things, the unfavorable results of the "OPuS-2" (Oral ProhyplaxiS 2) clinical trial of orally administered avoralstat in patients with HAE and the ultimate discontinuation of the avoralstat program, as well as the delay of the Company's Phase 2 study of BCX7353 in HAE patients ("APeX-1"), the Committee determined that all employees, including the Named Executive Officers, should not receive a base salary increase at that time.
 As a result, the 2017 salaries for the Named Executive Officers were initially unchanged from their 2016 salaries.
-In February 2017, in consideration of recent developments in 2017, including the positive results of the interim analysis of APeX-1, advancements in the HAE and broad spectrum antiviral ("BSAV") programs, and the Company's progress with respect to RAPIVAB post-marketing commitments, the Committee reevaluated 2017 base salaries, including the market competitiveness of the 2017, the Committee approved a 3% increase in the annualized base salary of all employees for the remainder of 2017, including the Named Executive Officers.
+In February 2017, in consideration of recent developments in 2017, including the positive results of the interim analysis of APeX-1, advancements in the HAE and broad spectrum antiviral ("BSAV") programs, and the Company's progress with respect to RAPIVAB post-marketing commitments, the Committee reevaluated 2017 base salaries, including the market competitiveness of the 2017 base salaries compared to the Company's 2016 Peer Group based on the analysis prepared by Radford.
+Beginning in March 2017, the Committee approved a 3% increase in the annualized base salary of all employees for the remainder of 2017, including the Named Executive Officers.